nugaon/bicyclechain/README.md

 Install node packages
 > npm i

-then you can start the BicycleChain with PM2
+Set your own environment configuration file (in src/environments/environment.ts), then you can start the BicycleChain with PM2
 > pm2 start src/init.ts --name BicycleChain

 # Contribution